hbctraining/EpiR/lessons/01_introR-R-and-RStudio.md

 7. Go to the `File` menu and select `New File`, and select `R Script`.
 The RStudio interface should now look like the screenshot below.

 ![RStudio interface](../img/Rstudio_interface.png)

+> When you create a Project from within RStudio, it not only creates a structured folder for you, it also creates hidden files that keep track of all the work you are performing when you have the specific project open (see top right-hand corner for name of open Project).

 ## RStudio Interface